Custom taxonomy lets you organize your custom post types. It’s like categories and tags for posts, but used for any custom type that you define.

 Add as many terms as you wish – you’re now ready to classify your post type!

-- Create View Templates to edit the design of your custom post types
+- How to design the front-end display of custom post types using Content Templates

 - How to display custom post types anywhere on the site’s front-end using Views

 - Create custom searches by custom fields and taxonomy